JVAISAG/TodoList/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

+##Project Overview
+This is a simple todoList App built using nextjs it has a seamingless ui to let you manage your day to day tasks The tasks are being managed by react-states and Login auth is handled using jwt and form validation is done using zod

 ## Deploy on Vercel

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.